sleetplayground/linkhub/DOCS/NEAR_SOCIAL_JS.md

 ## Fetching Profile Data

-The `@builddao/near-social-js` library provides a `SocialDBContract` class for interacting with NEAR Social's SocialDB.
+The `@builddao/near-social-js` library provides a `Social` class for interacting with NEAR Social's SocialDB.

 ### Basic Usage